William Byron (racing driver): Personal life

 Byron was born the younger of two children in Charlotte, North Carolina.
+His parents are Bill and Dana Byron, and his sister is Kathryn.
 He attended Charlotte Country Day School while taking online classes through sponsor Liberty University, graduating in May 2016.
-Byron is also currently a student at Liberty University earning his college degree, majoring in business communication.
+Byron is also currently a student at Liberty University, earning his college degree, majoring in business communication.
 Byron is an Eagle Scout.

 Byron is a Christian, saying “I feel like getting into racing was God’s plan for me, so I can spread my faith through the racing garage and with race fans — that’s why it’s been so special."